nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 membership or block individuals.
 This is due largely to limitations in the way GitHub permissions are structured.

-Remove inactive members from our GitHub organizations can happen without any formality.
+Removal of inactive members from our GitHub organizations can happen without any formality.

 Blocking an individual who is not currently a member of our GitHub organizations may occur at any time subject to the policies outlined in the Moderation